 The Writers' Workshop offers free one-to-one writing support to all members of UMD's campus community.
-Sessions are held synchronously online or in-person with a graduate student or faculty consultant.
-Feel free to bring any writing project at any stage in the writing process.
-To make an appointment, visit d.umn.edu/writwork or stop by the Workshop's front desk located on the second floor of Martin Library and visit with Jill Jenson and her staff.
+Graduate student or faculty consultants will work with you on any writing project at any stage in the writing process.
+For more information or to make an appointment, visit <d.umn.edu/writwork>, or stop by the Workshop's front desk in the Securian Learning Commons on the second floor of the Kathryn A. Martin Library and visit with Jill Jenson and her staff.
 Walk-ins are welcome if a consultant is available.

 Look for the Workshop's trademark wall mural covered with quotations about writing.

-Students in this class have permission to see a Writers' Workshop consultant for all take-home exams.
+Students in this class have permission to see a Writers' Workshop consultant for all takehome exams and class materials.